 Santa's Little Helper was the cocktail that started the tradition.
 Named after The Simpson’s family dog, it was composed of Rye Whiskey, Drambuie, & Fernet Branca.
 Matt made (24) 4oz cocktails in wide mouth mason jars with hand drawn labels on each bottle and passed them out on Christmas Eve.

 The following Christmas, Matt and I were a full fledged couple so we decided to make one together for our new combined friends and families.
 We passed them out as if they were Christmas cookies or Christmas cards with a message on each bottle.
 Year after year, we create a new signature recipe to bottle up.
 There was the Winter Warmer with an orange and clove infused whiskey.
 We made the Blue Christmas with a homemade blue curacao.
 Last year, it was the Rum Around with Cranberry Thyme.
 Each one has a special memory.

 So, we’re sharing our tips and tricks so you can adopt this tradition for yourself!
 If you’re more of a bartender than a baker, make a round of batched cocktails instead of cookies.

 The year of 2020 has been nothing but...bittersweet.
 From navigating a worldwide pandemic, postponing our wedding, and growing this business of ours, we found ourselves with more time on our hands.
 We were able to evaluate the things that were most important to us.
 So even though so much was taken away, we gained a lot in return.
-Our batched cocktail this year will be Bittersweet, a Negroni with Iconic Bitter Orange Tonic, Sweet Vermouth, Campari, and Gin.
+Our batched cocktail this year will be Bittersweet, a Negroni with Iconic Orange Blossom Tonic, Sweet Vermouth, Campari, and Gin.

 Here’s how we are creating our cocktail and some tips to consider if you plan on making your own!